 In CE4-1.14 [1], GEO merge mode is being studied as an extension of the existing TPM in VVC [2].
 GEO uses the same prediction blending concept as TPM but extends the blending masks up to 140 different modes with 32 angles and 5 distance offsets.
 The blending masks of GEO modes are derived from the distance of the sample position and the split boundary using three look-up tables.
 The sample weights calculated for the luma samples in GEO are subsampled for chroma samples.
-GEO and TPM can be applied to blocks up to 128×128 which requires a large memory to store blending masks.
-And if the blending masks of luma and chroma are computed on the fly, the derivation of blending masks would require an extra computational complexity.
+GEO and TPM can be applied to blocks up to 128×128 which requires a large memory to store blending masks and motion storage masks.
+And if the blending masks and motion storage masks of luma and chroma are computed on the fly, the derivation of blending masks and motion storage masks would require an extra computational complexity.